4 years ago

-At last, January had arrived, time to make the changes to my diet I’d thought about for months.
+At last, January had arrived.
+Time to make the changes to my diet I’d thought about for months.
 After the over-indulgence of Christmas, it felt like the perfect time to try Veganuary.
-I’d always done my bit for the planet and already ate reasonably healthily but for various personal reasons, I wanted to go that little bit further and take it to the next level.
+I’d always done my bit for the planet and already ate reasonably healthily.
+But for various personal reasons, I wanted to go that little bit further and take it to the next level.

-At various points during my childhood there have been animals in my life, not to mention the hours spent collecting bona-fide pets such as bugs and slowworms.
-Because of this I’ve always found eating meat played on my conscience.
+At various points during my childhood, there have been animals in my life.
+Not to mention the hours spent collecting bonafide pets such as bugs and slowworms.
+Because of this, I’ve always found eating meat played on my conscience.
 Then there’s the environmental impact of eating meat; I want to do my bit to save this beautiful world in which we live.
-I’m not a vegetarian and I don’t cook (hubby is the cook in our house) so transitioning to a non-meat, non-dairy diet was quite daunting but one I was keen to embrace.
+I’m not a vegetarian, and I don’t cook (hubby is the cook in our house), so transitioning to a non-meat, non-dairy diet was quite daunting but one I was keen to embrace.

 I felt unprepared and realised just how little knowledge I had about a vegan diet.
-Due to a busy lifestyle of working and triathlon training, I hadn’t done that all important vegan shop so let’s just say that I was looking like beans on toast by day 3.
+Due to a busy lifestyle of working and triathlon training, I hadn’t done that all-important vegan shop.
+So let’s just say that I was looking like beans on toast by day 3.

-We have organic bottled milk delivered so the first thing I needed was a milk substitute.
-I quickly discovered soya milk and was pleasantly surprised by the taste, but I wasn’t keen on the un-ethical side.
-I decided I would look for an alternative later but for now, the main thing was, it was non-dairy.
+We have organic bottled milk delivered, so the first thing I needed was a milk substitute.
+I quickly discovered soya milk and was pleasantly surprised by the taste, but I wasn’t keen on the unethical side.
+I decided I would look for an alternative later, but for now, the main thing was it was non-dairy.

 It had been a while since I’d gone three whole days without chocolate, but I’d done it.
 However, the temptation of a left-over mince pie was becoming too much, so the squirrels were very happy with their post-festive treat when it landed on the bird feeder (sshhh don’t tell the hubby)!